Welcome from the Program Director

 Our residents earn their MPH degree from the Colorado School of Public Health, which utilizes advanced resources and knowledge to train its students in the latest technology and science critical to understanding the factors impacting the public’s health and methods to prevent and mitigate the impact of disease and injury.

 Since our program was first accredited in 1986, we have graduated more than 80 Preventive Medicine specialists who hold leadership positions in diverse national, state and local public health agencies, academic institutions, clinic settings, the military and non-profit organizations.

 I appreciate your interest in our educational program.
 As you explore the more detailed information on our website please feel free to contact me or our program coordinator for additional information.

 The General Preventive Medicine residency is available to physicians at the PGY -2 or higher level.
 The educational program integrates academic and practicum experience.
 The academic portion of the training is provided by the Master of Public Health (MPH) program at the Colorado School of Public Health.
-Residents spend a large percentage of their time during the two years gaining practicum experience at affiliated health care agencies with release time for taking MPH course work and participating in other residency related activities.
+Residents spend a majority of their time during the two years gaining practicum experience at affiliated public health care, and community organizations with release time for MPH course work and other residency related activities.
 A two-year, practicum only program is available to residents who already have an MPH or equivalent degree.